alan-toledo/GAE-standard-flexible/README.md

-# App Engine Standard: Google Cloud Storage, Google Cloud Datastore, Node.js, Python3
+# App Engine Standard: Google Cloud Storage, Google Cloud Datastore, Node.js, Angular 7.2, Python 3.7

 In this application you can upload a csv file for analyze its content.
 For each csv file uploaded (Google Cloud Storage) a record will be created that is based in RESTful API on Google Cloud Datastore through Express.js (Node.js).